 Step 2: Get Fujoli

-Fujoli is the bold new approach to team development and increasing employee engagement that uses the science of play to connect people on a deeper level than most traditional programs can achieve.
+Fujoli is the bold new approach to team development and increasing employee engagement that uses the neuro-science of learning to connect people on a deeper level than most traditional programs can achieve.
 It’s kind of like taking a side door into people’s psyches to help them make new connections, rather than trying to jam through the analytical front doors in their brains.
 In a cage match between Fujoli and a traditional webinar — BOOM!
 No contest.